Tap the text to show or hide reading controls.

 — It means I won’t be complete until I learn to handle this body properly, doesn’t it.

-The moment he saw the specs of Park Haneul, revived as an Eldritch Dragon.
+Then Yujin took in the full specs of Park Haneul, reborn as an Eldritch Dragon.

 “Insane.”

-His mouth fell wide open, and an exclamation burst out.
+His mouth fell open, and the word burst out of him.

 Reading Settings